Makhubedu/covid-app/README.md

 # Let us get started

-Open the command line and enter this:
+Open the command line and ytpe the following:
 **npx create-react-app __the name of you app__**
 Go to the directory with :
 **cd __the name of you app__**
 <h4>Remove src and re-create everything</h4>
-I am doing this because the project is so small and we don't need most of the defaul things react provides.
+I am doing this because the project is so small and we don't need most of the default settings react provides.

-Create src folder and inside create two new files:
+Create src folder and inside create two new files: index.js and App.js
- ~index.js and App.js~

-#### Write this code inside index.js file that you just creared, it will start you react App
+#### Write this code inside index.js file that you just creared, it will start your react App

 As we have imported App.js we need to write that file as well